NIAGARA REC SPORTS CO-ED SOCCER RULES

 - Anyone on the bench or field can take a shot (teams don’t have to sub a player on the field just so they can take a penalty shot).

-- Best of 5 rounds will alternate Guy, Girl, until there is a winner.
+- Best of 5 rounds will alternate Guy, Girl, (or girl guy) until there is a winner.

 - If still tied after 5 rounds penalty shots will continue one round at a time until there is a winner.